 Would you trust their life with a parrot?

-Our Academy course will make sure you can operate a boat safely.
+Our College course will make sure you can operate a boat safely.

 - A clear explanation of the safety requirements

 - Round table discussion using a test to check knowledge.

 - Practical boat handling training & assessment

 After completing our course you will have safe boat operating skills regardless of how long it takes.
 No extra cost.

 A great fun day, especially the boat work!

 Our instructor helps you while you drive to develop the skill.